Select an image

 - For almost all PCs.
 This includes most machines with Intel/AMD/etc type processors and almost all computers that run Microsoft Windows, as well as newer Apple Macintosh systems based on Intel processors.

-- Mac (PowerPC) and IBM-PPC (POWER5) server install image
+- Mac (PowerPC) and IBM-PPC (POWER5) alternate install image

 - For Apple Macintosh G3, G4, and G5 computers, including iBooks and PowerBooks as well as older IBM OpenPower 7xx machines.